defano/wyldcard/README.md

 `width`       | Returns or sets the width of the part (in pixels) `height`      | Returns or sets the height of the part (in pixels) `rectangle`   | Returns or sets the rectangle of the part, equivalent to getting or setting the `top`, `left`, `height` and `width` properties together.
 This property only accepts a _rectangle_ value, consisting of two, comma-separated point coordinates representing the top-left and bottom-right positions of the part, for example `"10, 10, 100, 100"`.
 This value is also accessible as `rect`.
 `visible`     | Returns or sets the visibility of the button (a Boolean value).
 When invisible, the button is not drawn on the screen and receives no messages from the UI.
-`enabled`     | Returns or sets whether the part is enabled (a Boolean value).
-When disabled, the part appears "grayed out", but note that it continues to receive HyperCard-generated messages (like `mouseEnter`).
+Can also be set using the `hide` and `show` commands.
 `textSize`    | Returns or sets the size (in points) of the part's text.
 `textFont`    | Returns or sets the font (family) of the part.
 Uses the system default font if the specified font family does not exist.
 `textAlign`   | Returns or sets the text alignment of the part; one of `left`, `right` or `center`.
 Assumes `center` if any other value is provided.